Sun Eater

 Sun Eater is the fourth studio album by American death metal band Job for a Cowboy.
 It was released on November 11, 2014, by Metal Blade Records.
 The album features session musician Danny Walker on drums, and Cannibal Corpse vocalist George "Corpsegrinder" Fisher guested on the song "The Synthetic Sea".

-The album entered the US Billboard 200 at No. 91, selling 3,900 copies in the first week.
+The album entered the US Billboard 200 at number 91, selling 3,900 copies in the first week.

-The album demonstrates a profound shift in the band's sound, pursuing a much more progressive musical style.